Notes on Worst-case Inefficiency of Gradient Descent Even in R^2: Main Result and Proof Idea

 \subsection{High-level Construction of Objective Function}

 We will give the construction of our function in 5 steps.
 We remark that the crux of our construction are in the first two steps.
-Step 3 through 5 helps makes the construction more robust and rigorous.
+Step 3 through 5 essentially makes the construction more rigorous.

-\textbf{Step 1.} Dividing Blocks.
-Define
+\textbf{Step 1.
+Dividing Blocks. }Define

 In other words, $B_i$ will be $B_{i-2}$ translated to the right by 1 unit then up by 1 unit.